https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-The mood of Christmas is reflected in the “playlists” that include everything from “Joy to the World” to “Have a Holly, Jolly Christmas,” and from “Silent Night” to “Do They Know It’s Christmas?” by Band-Aid.
+The celebration of Christmas is reflected in our “playlists” that include everything from “Joy to the World” to “Have a Holly, Jolly Christmas,” and from “Silent Night” to “Do They Know It’s Christmas?” by Band-Aid.

-But why do we celebrate Christmas?
-Why did the Son of God come to the earth?
-What was driving him?
-Even before Jesus’s birth, many expectations of the Messiah circulated.
-Probably the most prominent was for a military-type figure, a strong man like David or Judah Maccabee, who would free the Jews from their Roman oppressors.
+The music of Christmas spans both joyful and contemplative songs, but beneath the celebration lies a deeper question: Why do we celebrate Christmas?
+What motivated the Son of God to come to earth?
+Even before Jesus’s birth, many expected the Messiah to be a military leader like David or Judah Maccabee, someone who would deliver the Jews from Roman rule.

-Jesus did not come to start a holiday; he came to serve you and me.
+Jesus did not come to create a holiday; he came to serve you and me.
 He became a man to die on a cross.
-He gave up his life (10:45, 32).
-He drank the cup (10:38).
-He paid the ransom (10:45).
-Thank God for the exalted Son of Man who, for our sakes, humbled himself to become our Suffering Servant.
-The service of the Son leads to hope for us.
+He gave up his life (Mark 10:45, 32).
+He drank the cup (Mark 10:38).
+He paid the ransom (Mark 10:45).
+The exalted Son of Man humbled himself to become our Suffering Servant.
+Trust Him and his death for the forgiveness of sin and guilt.
+This service of the Son of Man brings hope.

 Comment